kanishkcs/kanishkcs/README.md

 - 👋 Hi, I’m @kanishk
-- 👀 I’m interested in ...Web Developmetn , Software Development , Ethical Hacking.
+- 👀 I’m interested in ...Development, Ethical Hacking, Competative Programming, DSA.
 - 🌱 I’m currently learning ...
-Java Spring Framework
+DSA
 - 💞️ I’m looking to collaborate on ...
-Web Development
+Any Project.
 - 📫 How to reach me ... email me at - kanishkkashyap840@gmail.com

 <!---